tofarr/servey/README.md

 ```

 Notice that when you restart the server and run this from the OpenAPI test page, the first time it runs it should
 take ~3 seconds.
-Subsequent runs are instant as the disk cache to holds the result for 30 seconds.
+Subsequent runs are instant as the disk cache retains the result for 30 seconds.

 ## Authorization